 I'll bullet this list for quick reading and then will discuss the points.
 Here is the list of extender disadvantages:

-Universally true is that when magnifying the image transmitted by a lens, the aberrations are magnified and, along with the effect of seven additional lens elements for light to pass through for this specific extender, at least somewhat-reduced image quality is expected.
+Helpful is that the optically best portion of the image circle (the central area) is being used by extenders, but universally true is that magnifying the image transmitted by a lens magnifies the aberrations and, along with the effect of seven additional lens elements for light to pass through, at least somewhat-reduced image quality can be expected.
 Decreased sharpness (resolution and contrast) is often noticeable.
-While none of us want to sacrifice image quality, I expect the impact from the RF 1.4x to be minor.
+None of us want to sacrifice image quality.
+Fortunately, the image quality impact from the RF 1.4x is minor.
+Look only at the difference in that comparison as the test apertures are also showing diffraction in the ultra-high resolution Canon EOS R5 test camera results.

 Three remaining facts are that extenders increase the in-use size of the lens, extenders increase the in-use weight of the lens, and extenders have a cost.

 I'll address the two minor facts first.
-The Canon RF 1.4x Extender is impressively small and light, increasing the overall lens length by only 0.80" (20.3mm).
+The Canon RF 1.4x Extender is impressively small and light, increasing the overall lens length by only 0.80" (20.3mm) and total weight by only 7.9 oz (225g).

 The mounted extender shifts the lens weight forward slightly for a tiny change of balance.
 Zoom and focus rings also shift away from the camera body very slightly.

-Canon extenders are expensive relative to the rest of the class.
+Canon RF extenders are relatively expensive.
 Still, the cost of Canon extenders is considerably less than the cost of the lens required to gain the target focal length natively (if it exists).

 Canon shares: "Designed to perform in extremes, the exterior is coated in the same white heat shield coating as used on the RF 100-500mm F4.5-7.1L IS USM and RF 70-200mm lens to prevent deterioration in performance in high temperatures." and "No compromise construction, designed for reliability and durability [snip] for use by professionals and high-end amateurs."